catherning/anki-collection-editing/README.md

 I did the same with the list of books written by the same author, or the albums of the same group.

-The main need for the project was to generate these hints and adapt them to each note.
-This is possible with `hint_generation.py`
+**The main need for the project was to generate these hints and adapt them to each note.
+This is possible with [hint_generation.py](src/hint_generation.py)**

-> **Warning**: The overall method of using hints from other notes could be called into question as it could be said that the notes themselves are not clear / granular enough if you need that.
-But this was useful for my use case and generating the synonyms could still be useful.
+> **Warning**: The overall method of using hints from other notes could be called into question as you could say
+> that the notes themselves are not clear / granular enough if you need that.
+But this was useful for my use case
+> and generating the synonyms could still be useful.

 ### Cloze to Basic conversion

-The second feature available in `cloze2Basic.py` is to convert Cloze notes to Basic types.
+The second feature, available in [cloze2Basic.py](src/cloze2basic.py), is to convert Cloze notes to Basic types.
 This was because
-1. even if I wanted to show a hint field (using a toggle so that it is show only if I click on it), there can be some cloze deletions where it is useful to show the hint and not others.
+1. even if I wanted to show a hint field (using a toggle so that it shows only if I click on it), there can be some cloze deletions where it is useful to show the hint and not others.
 So we need a Basic type to have a specific template where you show the hint in some cards and not some others
 2. In the imported decks, the cloze deletions numbers are not always consistent (they don't always have the same *meaning*).
 So I need to convert the Cloze to a Basic type to have more structured data to generate the hint

 For example, the Tour de France notes were originally Clozes.
 Some had the following cloze deletions